“If I told you what it takes to reach the highest high you‘d laugh and say nothin‘s that simple“ – The Who

 - Expectations of having lies, self-deceptions, and denials exposed totally discombobulates safety, acceptance, and esteem addicts.

-- Expectations of any threat to dopamine flow keeps 999 out of 1,000 choosing dopamine over self-actualization.
+- Expectations of any threat to dopamine flow keeps 99+% of us choosing dopamine over self-actualization.

 How The Who Knew